-This brief essay intends to touch on two important questions related to the philosophy of time as well as the philosophy of religion.
-We will first look at what it means for God to exist temporally or atemporally in relation to time.
+This brief post touches on two important questions of relevance to the philosophy of time and the philosophy of religion.
+It will first look at what it means for God to exist temporally or atemporally in relation to time.
 We will then briefly touch on the topic of the specious present which has been deemed rather significant to the contemporary field of the philosophy of time.

 God’s Relation to Time: Atemporal & Temporal Views.